DipshiV/Gym-Website/README.md

 # Overview of This Project
-This is simple GYM WEBSITE in HTML ,CSS  and React.js.In this project i am using routing from react router dom to route one page to another. for login details a am saving data in local storage. and i am using some react packages react icons,  react player for video play and one swiper library to swap card from left to right as well as right to left.
+This is simple GYM WEBSITE in HTML ,CSS  and React.js.In this project i am using routing from react router dom to route one page to another. for login details  am saving data in local storage. and i am using some react packages react icons,  react player for video play and one swiper library to swap card from left to right as well as right to left.